black77dragon/DragonShield/DragonShield/docs/Parsing_documents/ZKB_Parser_Mapping.md

 ## 1. Statement-Level Data

-This information applies to the entire import session and is extracted once per file.

 | Source | ZKB XLS Data Example | Dragon Shield Database Target | Transformation / Logic / Notes |
 | :--- | :--- | :--- | :--- |
 | **File Name** | `Position List Mar 26 2025` | `Transactions.transaction_date` | The date ("2025-03-26") is parsed from the filename and used as the "as-of" date for all imported positions. |